galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 # Introduction
 {:.no_toc}

 The goal of unsupervised learning is to discover hidden structures or patterns in unlabeled training data.
-In this tutorial we will discuss an unsupervised learning task called clustering.
+In this tutorial, we will discuss an unsupervised learning task called clustering.
 Clustering is the grouping of specific objects based on their characteristics and their similarities.
 These groups are called clusters.
 A cluster consists of data objects with high inter-similarity and low intra-similarity.
 It means members of the same cluster, are more similar to each other by a given metric than they are to the members of the other clusters.
 The goal of clustering is to subdivide a set of items in such a way that similar items fall into the same cluster, whereas dissimilar items fall in different clusters.
 This brings up two questions: first, how do we decide what is similar; and second, how do we use this information to cluster the items.

 Clustering is central to many bioinformatics research.
 In particular, clustering helps at analyzing unstructured and high-dimensional data in the form of sequences, expressions, texts and images.
 For example clustering of gene expressions provides understanding gene functions, cellular processes, subtypes of cells and gene regulations.
-Please refer to [ref1](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0171429) and [ref2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5135122/).
 For example, clustering is often used in gene expression analysis to find groups of genes with similar expression patterns.
+Please refer to [ref1](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0171429) and [ref2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5135122/)

 We represent an observation/sample as an n-dimensional vector and many such vectors constitute a dataset.
 To show an example, let us assume that a dataset, shown in Figure 1, contains many samples and each sample has two dimensions each: